 AI-driven outbound sales automation has the potential to improve the quality and efficiency of calls.
 Still, there are also countless other complex processes that it can learn to address: answering simple customer service requests, sending templated emails, and additional administrative tasks that customer service agents want off their plates.

 The innovation that shaped call center history in the 1970s, IVR, has seen upgrades over the years.
 AI research had advanced to the point of commercially usable speech recognition by the 1980s, but it took a long time to make the technology user friendly and accessible.

-Now virtual assistants — like Apple’s Siri — show it’s possible for customers to speak naturally with a computer, but the applications for call centers goes beyond a streamlined menu interface.
+Now virtual assistants — like Apple’s Siri — show it’s possible for customers to speak naturally with a computer, but the applications for call centers go beyond a streamlined menu interface.
 Some AI can recognize not only what people say, but also what they feel.
-Insights into customer sentiment can help agents understand how to approach a conversation, and when the technology is applied to their own speech, it can coach them to use the right tone.
+Insights into customer sentiment can help agents understand how to approach a conversation.
+When the technology is applied to their own speech, it can coach them to use the right tone.

 But advancements in natural language processing apply off the phone, too.
-Organizations are starting to use chatbots, which are AI-driven robots that can conduct text-based conversations, as an element of customer service.
-This technology can be trained to provide information and perform simple functions, like booking an appointment or producing account information, to free up reps so they can focus on sales.
+Organizations are starting to use AI chatbots, which are conversational AI-driven robots that can conduct text-based conversations, as an element of customer service.
+This technology can be trained to provide information and perform simple functions, like booking an appointment or producing account information, to free up contact center agents so they can focus on sales.

 Real-time and predictive analytics